 Several homeschooling parents also serve as legislators throughout the country.

 This proposal is similar to others the report recommends for students in public school.
-Currently, only 22 states test all students prior to graduation, and the report would like all states to do that.
-Only eight states have year-round civics instruction, and again, the report wants all states to do that.
+Currently, only 22 states test all students prior to graduation, and only eight states have year-round civics instruction.
+This report wants all states to do both.

 Currently, no state in the nation requires homeschool students to pass a test before graduating.
 Adopting this proposal would, for the first time, impose a mandate on homeschool families before they could issue a diploma to their children.
 The commission’s recommendation would take a huge amount of authority away from parents and send it to the government.